justinyaodu/CHS-FTC-CAD/README.md

 ```

 You can now pull updated CAD files shared between teams from CHS-FTC-CAD, and you can push and pull your team's CAD models to your team's repository.
 You're all set!

+## Known limitations

+Refrain from editing the same part/assembly at the same time as someone else; dealing with merge conflicts in SolidWorks files is more troublesome than just redoing your work.

+Assemblies will have to be rebuilt when subassemblies are edited.